TheAdmit Get my critique

 We critique

-A senior reviewer reads your essay using a structured rubric refined across 10,000+ essays — opening hook, narrative arc, school fit, specificity, voice.
-No AI-generated boilerplate.
+Human-led review.
+A senior admissions reviewer reads your essay end-to-end using a structured rubric — opening hook, narrative arc, school fit, specificity, voice.
+Every critique is read, edited, and signed off by an expert — not a chatbot output.

 03